Noor Aldeen Atatreh: Career

-Atatreh has served as a Chancellor and Board Member of Al Ain University of Science and Technology since April 2011 where he has looked after external affairs as well as brought upon various development processes for the university.
+Atatreh has served as a Vice Chairman of Al Ain University since April 2011 where he has looked after external affairs as well as brought upon various development processes for the university.
 He also serves as the Board Member and Chancellor of Al Falah University since 2014.

 As a researcher, Noor Atatreh has several publications in peer-reviewed journals with a focus on cancer research and drug development & design.

 From 2008 to 2011, he was a Board Member at the Bonyan International Investment Group Holding.

 In 2013, he became the board member of Tabarak Investment LLC.
 The next year, he also joined the board of Dar Al Maarefah LLC and continues to hold both these positions.

 In 2017, Atatreh became the Board Member of Takaful Emarat – Insurance (PJSC) where he still serves.

 Atatreh is also a member of American Association for Cancer Research in the USA, British Association of Cancer Research and the Royal Society of Chemistry in the UK.

+In 2023, Atatreh became a Chairman of Takaful Emarat – Insurance (PJSC) where he still serves.